 On December 17, 2010, the Company was served with a lawsuit, Oliver Wuth, et al. v.
 Laboratory Corporation of America, et al., filed in the State Superior Court of King County, Washington.
 The lawsuit alleges that the Company was negligent in the handling of a prenatal genetic test order that allegedly resulted in the parents being given incorrect information.
 The matter was tried to a jury beginning on October 21, 2013.
 On December 10, 2013, the jury returned a verdict in in Plaintiffs' favor in the amount of \$50.0, with 50.0% of liability apportioned to the Company and 50.0% of liability apportioned to co-Defendant Valley Medical Center.
 The Company filed post-judgment motions for a new trial, which were denied, and is vigorously pursuing an appeal of the judgment on multiple grounds.
+Oral argument was held before the Court of Appeals of the State of Washington in June 2015.
 The Company carries self-insurance reserves and excess liability insurance sufficient to cover the potential liability in this case.

 On July 3, 2012, the Company was served with a lawsuit, John Wisekal, as Personal Representative of the Estate of Darien Wisekal v.
 Laboratory Corporation of America Holdings and Glenda C. Mixon, filed in the Circuit Court of the Fifteenth Judicial Circuit in and for Palm Beach County, Florida.
 The lawsuit alleges that the Company misread a Pap test.
 The case was removed to the United States District Court for the Southern District of Florida.
 The matter was tried to a jury beginning on April 1, 2014.
 On April 17, 2014, the jury returned a verdict in Plaintiff's favor in the amount of \$20.8, with non-economic damages reduced by 25% to account for the Plaintiff's negligence, for a final verdict of \$15.8.
 The Company filed post-trial motions.
 On July 28, 2014, the Court granted the Company's motion for remittitur and reduced the jury's non-economic damages award to \$5.0, reduced by 25.0% for the Plaintiff's negligence.
 Accordingly, the total judgment is \$4.4.
-In December 2014, the Court granted Plaintiff's Motion to Certify the remittitur order for interlocutory appeal and stayed the case pending the Eleventh Circuit Court of Appeal's review of the Plaintiff's challenge to the reduction in judgment.
+In December 2014, the Court granted Plaintiff's Motion to Certify the remittitur order for interlocutory appeal.
+On June 3, 2015, the U.S. Court of Appeals for the Eleventh Circuit denied Petitioner Wisekal's petition for permission to appeal the remittitur order.
+On June 8, 2015, the District Court ordered the trial reset for the January 2016 calendar.